kaderr21/kaderr21.github.com/index.md

 ## Currently learning

-* Networking through Cisco Networking Academy
+* Networking with Cisco Networking Academy
 * Python
 * IT-Security through different courses
 * Pentesting and hacking with THM and HTB